-Dana-Farber Cancer Institute was awarded Magnet designation in June 2005 and again in November 2009 by the American Nurses Credentialing Center — the nation's preeminent accreditation organization — for excellence in nursing service and practice.
+Dana-Farber Cancer Institute was awarded Magnet designation in June 2005, in November 2009, and again in July 2014 by the American Nurses Credentialing Center — the nation's preeminent accreditation organization — for excellence in nursing service and practice.

 All aspects of Dana-Farber's nursing care were determined to be within the range of excellence.